-Cavin is an Associate on the investing team at REMUS and focuses on early-stage investments in B2B software and research-driven companies.
-He leads the firm’s diligence processes and has worked extensively with entrepreneurs.
+Cavin is a Senior Associate on the investing team at REMUS and focuses on deep tech and enterprise software.
+He has led several deals, designed the firm’s diligence processes, and has worked extensively with founders as a board observer to portfolio companies.

-At MIT, Cavin served as a graduate teaching assistant for some of the largest courses in the computer science department and was a computer vision researcher.
+At MIT, Cavin served as a graduate TA in the computer science department and was a computer vision researcher at CSAIL.
 He was also involved in on-campus entrepreneur competitions, such as the MIT 100K.
-Cavin conducted his undergraduate research at the MIT Media Lab on a variety of interdisciplinary topics, involving data mining and visualizations.
+Cavin conducted his undergraduate research at the Media Lab on interdisciplinary topics involving data mining and data visualization.
+Cavin graduated from MIT with a BS in Computer Science and pursued a Master’s of Engineering in AI at MIT before dropping out to focus on investing full-time.

 What inspires you?